istio/istio.io/content/en/docs/setup/upgrade/index.md

 For example, if you are downgrading from Istio 1.5 to 1.4.4, use `istioctl` version 1.4.4.

-### Downgrade to Istio 1.4.4 and lower versions steps
+### Steps to downgrade to a lower Istio version

-You can use `istioctl experimental upgrade` to downgrade to 1.4 versions.
+You can use `istioctl experimental upgrade` to downgrade to a lower version of Istio.
 Please notice that you need to use the `istioctl` binary corresponding to the lower version (e.g., 1.4.4), and `upgrade` is experimental in 1.4.
 The process steps are identical to the upgrade process mentioned in the previous section.
 When completed,